gauborg/Traffic_Sign_Classifier-gauborg/README.md

 * Then, we run minimize function on the optimizer which implements backpropagation to update the network and thus minimize our training loss.

 #### Solution Approach

+We start running our neural network with the startup values of 0.001 for the learning rate, 50 epochs and 128 batch size.